phiresky/blog/posts/2021/python-features.md

 myfile = mydir / "filename.txt"
 ```

 If you pass file paths around as strings, you have to figure out when to add slashes and when not to, and unless you always use `os.path.sep` your code will work differently depending on the OS.
+With pathlib, you can join paths using just the `/` operator, regardless of the OS of the user.

 `Path`s have great methods for manipulating filenames that are much more readable than their `os.path` equivalents: